-Engage practice staff in all facets of system selection and practice redesign/transformation.
+• Engage practice staff in all facets of system selection and practice redesign/transformation.
 Engaging users throughout the system selection and implementation process ensures that staff has ownership in the process.
 Involve practice staff in the creation of the EHR functional and technical requirements so they can compare the practice's clinical and business requirements with the specifications of the EHR.
-Help users understand how the system capabilities will contribute to the temperature of the process.
+Help users understand how the system capabilities will contribute to the transformation of the practice to achieve the Future State.

-A staff member from the Multnomah County, OR, Health Department stated, "You cannot simply abandon a clinic after the first day.
+A staff member from the Multnomah County Health Department stated, "You cannot simply abandon a clinic after the first day.
 They need a lot of support and training."